Who is eligible to apply?

 What is required to apply?

-- Basic information for the online application [name, JHU email, cell number, anticipated year of graduation, campus and permanent addresses, major(s), GPA and demographic information]
+- Basic information for the online application [name, JHU email, cell number, anticipated year of graduation, campus and permanent addresses, major(s), and demographic information]

 - Your current resume/ CV.
 Note: HOUR staff is happy to review your resume/ CV and provide feedback and guidance.